Chrome (band)

 They found little commercial success as part of San Francisco's 1970s music scene, but developed a cult following in the United Kingdom and Germany following the release of the LPs Alien Soundtracks (1977) and Half Machine Lip Moves (1979).
 Edge died in 1995; subsequently, guitarist Helios Creed has revived the Chrome name for recordings and performances.

+They've been cited as an influence on Nine Inch Nails, MGMT, Steve Albini, Pavement, the Jesus Lizard, Osees, Unwound, and the Butthole Surfers.

 History

+1970s

 Chrome was formed in 1975 by Damon Edge (real name Thomas Wisse: drums, vocals, synths, production) and Gary Spain (bass guitar, violin) in San Francisco.
 While studying at the California Institute of the Arts, Edge became influenced in making unusual sounds; this progressed after a trip to Morocco where he heard a lot of Arabic music.
 In his head, he began putting a beat behind the music and started coming up with ideas for songs.
 Chrome's music contained a lot of atmosphere in the sound production, featuring three- and eight-note melodies, usually layered with an atonal drone backed by a rhythm section.
 This sort of atmosphere was influenced by the music he had heard in Morocco.
 About six months after that trip, Edge began forming a band and recording his new music.